Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: Introduction

-When $\sE$ is the harmonic map energy function for maps $f$ from $S^2$ to $S^2$, where $S^2$ has its standard round metric of radius one, Topping \cite[Lemma 1]{Topping_1997} has proved a version of the {\L}ojasiewicz--Simon gradient inequality where the critical point $f_\infty$ is the constant map and $f$ is a smooth map that is only required to obey a small energy condition, $\sE(f) < \eps$, in order for the {\L}ojasiewicz--Simon gradient inequality \eqref{eq:Lojasiewicz-Simon_gradient_inequality_analytic_functional} to hold in the sense that $\|\sE'(f)\|_{L^2(S^2)} \geq Z|\sE(f)|^{1/2}$ for some constant $Z \in [1,\infty)$.
-An analogue of \cite[Lemma 1]{Topping_1997} may hold more generally for the harmonic map energy function in the case of maps $f$ from a closed Riemann surface $M$ into a closed Riemannian manifold $N$ such that $|\sE(f) - \sE(f_\infty)| < \eps$ for a small enough constant $\eps \in (0,1]$ and a harmonic map $f_\infty$ from $M$ to $N$. \end{rmk}

-As emphasized by one researcher, the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_dualspace} are restrictive.
-For example, even though its hypotheses allow $\sX$ to be a Banach space, when the Hessian, $\sE''(x_\infty)$, is defined by an elliptic, linear, second-order partial differential operator, then (in the notation of Remark \ref{rmk:Choice_Banach_and_Hilbert_spaces_Lojasiewicz-Simon_gradient_inequality}) one is naturally led to choose $\sX$ to be a Hilbert space, $W^{1,2}(M;V)$, with dual space, $\sX^* = W^{-1,2}(M;V^*)$, in order to obtain the required Fredholm property.
-However, such a choice could make it impossible to simultaneously obtain the required real analyticity of the function, $\sE:\sX \supset \sU \to \RR$.
+As emphasized by an anonymous referee, the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_dualspace} are restrictive.
+For example, even though its hypotheses allow $\sX$ to be a Banach space, when the Hessian $\sE''(x_\infty)$ is defined by an elliptic, linear, second-order partial differential operator, then (in the notation of Remark \ref{rmk:Choice_Banach_and_Hilbert_spaces_Lojasiewicz-Simon_gradient_inequality}) one is naturally led to choose $\sX$ to be the Hilbert space $W^{1,2}(M;V)$ with dual space $\sX^* = W^{-1,2}(M;V^*)$ in order to obtain the required Fredholm property.
+However, such a choice could make it impossible to simultaneously obtain the required real analyticity of the function $\sE:\sX \supset \sU \to \RR$.
 As explained in Remark \ref{rmk:Choice_Banach_and_Hilbert_spaces_Lojasiewicz-Simon_gradient_inequality}, the forthcoming generalization greatly relaxes these constraints and implies Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_dualspace} as a corollary.
 We first recall the concept of a gradient map \cite[Section 2.1B]{Huang_2006}, \cite[Section 2.5]{Berger_1977}.

 \begin{defn}[Gradient map] (See \cite[Definition 2.1.1]{Huang_2006}.)
-Let $\sU\subset \sX$ be an open subset of a Banach space, $\sX$, and let $\tilde\sX$ be a Banach space with continuous embedding, $\tilde\sX \subseteqq \sX^*$.
-A continuous map, $\sM:\sU\to \tilde\sX$, is called a \emph{gradient map} if there exists a $C^1$ function, $\sE:\sU\to\RR$, such that
+Let $\sU\subset \sX$ be an open subset of a Banach space $\sX$ and let $\tilde\sX$ be a Banach space with continuous embedding $\tilde\sX \subseteqq \sX^*$.
+A continuous map $\sM:\sU\to \tilde\sX$ is called a \emph{gradient map} if there exists a $C^1$ function $\sE:\sU\to\RR$ such that

 where $\langle \cdot , \cdot \rangle_{\sX\times\sX^*}$ is the canonical bilinear form on $\sX\times\sX^*$.
-The real-valued function, $\sE$, is called a \emph{potential} for the gradient map, $\sM$. \end{defn}
+The real-valued function $\sE$ is called a \emph{potential} for the gradient map, $\sM$. \end{defn}